Maurice Ferré: Personal life and death

-Ferré died in Miami on September 19, 2019, from spinal cancer.
+Ferré died in Miami on September 19, 2019, from an aggressive spinal cancer he had fought for two years.
 He was 84 years of age.
+His passing occurred at his longtime residence in the southern portion of Miami's Coconut Grove neighborhood.
+His wife, Mercedes, and his children and grandchildren were present by his side when he died.
+He had recently undergone chemotherapy shortly before his death.
 He was buried at Caballero Rivero Woodlawn Park North Cemetery and Mausoleum in Miami.